ortegaalejandro/nm-trails/README.md

 ## Files

 ```
 README.md           - this file
 .gitignore          - configuration for what files Git should ignore for any new commits
 gulpfile.js         - configuration for Gulp tasks, currently just configuration for sw-precache
 package.json        - metadata for this project, including the npm dependencies
+viva_connects_rsa   - where your private key for SSHing into viva-connects server should go
 web/                - directory containing static assets to be hosted online
     index.html          - the base HTML file for the app
     service-worker.js   - service worker script that manages caching (generated automatically)
     static/             - directory containing all static files for the app